zsabbagh/popify/README.md

 ## Short description of your project

-The app builds on the Spotify API and gives statistical insights into one’s most popular artists and genres.
+The app builds on the Spotify API and gives insights into one's most popular artists and genres.
-Should be able to choose how many of the Top items are presented.
-Similarly, the app should be able to present such statistics for specific playlists.
-More specifically, it should summarize all artists, genres, etc. This is useful for large playlists.
-Search recommendations based on relevant sliders and artist/genre seeds, or given a specific playlist.
-Furthermore, it will be able to generate quizzes given an artist, album, genre, or playlist.
+It also enables playlist generation by enabling users to add up to five items (e.g. artists, albums, tracks, or genres) to a shopping cart, then from the selected items generating a recommended playlist.
+Since recommendations is possible in Spotify, the difference here is that it enables more granular and quick selection to generate recommendations from.

 ## What is done